Jacob F. Raub

 Jacob F. Raub (May 13, 1840 – May 21, 1906) was an American soldier and surgeon who fought with the Union Army in the American Civil War.
 Raub received his country's highest award for bravery during combat, the Medal of Honor, for actions taken on February 5, 1865, during the Battle of Hatcher's Run.

+Early life

+Raub was born in Raubsville, Pennsylvania, on May 13, 1840.
+Raub attained a Doctor of Medicine degree in 1864.

-Civil War service
+Civil War

-Raub served with the 210th Pennsylvania Infantry Regiment during the Civil War as an assistant surgeon.
+Raub served with the 210th Pennsylvania Infantry Regiment during the American Civil War, Raub was mustered into service on September 13, 1864 as an assistant surgeon.

+Battle of Hatcher's Run

 On February 5, 1865, during the Battle of Hatcher's Run, Raub volunteered to tend wounded soldiers in the middle of severe gunfire and then took up arms himself and began to fight after noticing Confederate soldiers about to launch a surprise attack from a position his regiment was initially not prepared to defend.
+Raub mustered out of service with the rest of the regiment on May 30, 1865.

-He received the Medal of Honor on April 20, 1896, some 31 years after his actions.
+Raub received the Medal of Honor on April 20, 1896, some 31 years after his actions.